dannypanduro/dannypanduro.github.io/_pages/about.md

 During my undergrad, I worked in Dr. Elisabeth Hausrath's laboratory and gained a wide array of geochemical and geomicrobial experience.

 For my undergraduate research project, Water-Interactions on Mars: Production of H2 and other valuable resources, I worked under the guidance of Dr. Christopher Adcock.
-We conducted dissolution experiments of Mars simulated soils in a carbon dioxide rich atmosphere, and measured hydrogen gas production.
+We conducted dissolution experiments of simulated Martian soils in a carbon dioxide rich atmosphere, and measured hydrogen gas production.

 ![Image of Simulated Martian Soil Experiment](/images/H2_GasExp_4_1.jpg){: .align-center width = "600 px"}